vlitzke/kitchenflies/cluster/README.md

 `conda install anaconda::wget`

+can export environment (see the one I have in DNAseq folder) - `conda env export > envrionment.yml`
 # Daily Use

 Once you log into the cluster, you will want to allocate your local jobs some memory on a node: